princeNoctis/MajorProject/Prposal.md

 ====================

-I want to build a game where there is a bat where he is forest and wants to return to his cave but has to go throught obstacles to reach his cave.
+I want to build a game where there is a bat where he is forest and wants to return to his cave but has to go throught obstacles to reach his cave like a platformer.

 ### Need to Have List ###
  - Menu's